dcrow0/dcrow0.github.io/_tabs/physics.md

 ## Academic

-In grad school I worked on several projects under the umbrella of quantum computation and information.
-My projects included classical simulation of quantum noise, the geometry of entangled states, and error correction using neutral atoms.
+In grad school (UW-Madison Physics, Advisor: Robert Joynt) I worked on several projects under the umbrella of quantum computation and information.
+Research topics included classical simulation of quantum noise, the geometry of entangled states, and error correction using neutral atoms.

-Following grad school I did a postdoc where I worked closer to condensed matter physics.
+Following grad school I did a postdoc (Shanghai Jiao Tong University, Advisor: Anthony Leggett) where I worked closer to condensed matter physics.
 I wrote an exact self-consistent solver for $T_c$ in the BEC/BCS crossover regime, applicable to small "granules" of material.

 ## Other